We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Taylor Murray / Grace Kelly

+First, choose whether you want pre-seasoned or unseasoned carbon steel.
 The differences between unseasoned carbon steel and pre-seasoned carbon steel are vast.
 Pre-seasoned pans should be completely nonstick right out of the box, easily releasing sticky eggs and delicate fish.
-Unseasoned carbon steel is all pretty equal once properly seasoned, and we found little difference in the quality of the results between cheap pans and more expensive models (we actually saw quite poor results in the most expensive pans).
+Unseasoned carbon steel skillets are equal once properly seasoned, and we found little difference between cheap pans and more expensive models.

-We also preferred pans with wide, sloping edges that were at least two inches high.
+In either style, a lighter weight is better.
+It heats up faster and is easier to lift.
+We preferred pans that were less than three pounds and three ounces.
+We also liked pans with wide, sloping edges that were at least two inches high.
 Any shorter, and vegetables went flying when we tried to stir or sauté.

 Our Favorite Carbon Steel Pans

-What we liked: The Mauviel pan did well in all our tests (excluding the initial egg test, but it quickly recovered after gaining some seasoning through use).
-It features a wide, open surface area that allows for cooking a solid amount of vegetables without crowding.
-It had a handle with more rounded edges that we found comfortable to hold.
+What we liked: The Mauviel pan did well in all our tests (excluding the initial egg test, but it recovered after gaining some seasoning through use).
+It has a wide, open surface area that allows for cooking a solid amount of vegetables without crowding.
+Its rounded-edge handle was comfortable in our hands.

-What we didnt like: This pan was just a touch on the heavy side when it came to swirling and flipping.
-We also noted some sticking during the tarte tatin test, but this could have been due to the acidity in the onion filling.
+What we didnt like: This pan was on the heavy side when it came to swirling and flipping.
+We noted some sticking during the tarte tatin test, but this could have been due to the acidity in the onion filling.

 Key Specs